coliveir-aer/g2c-wasm/README.md

     * **GFS Data Explorer**: `http://localhost:8080/app/`
     * **GRIB2 Inspector**: `http://localhost:8080/jsgrib/`
     * **GFS Live (Experimental)**: `http://localhost:8080/newsite/`

+## Boring (or interesting?) details

+Dependencies:

+- libz and libpng are included via EMSCRIPTEN precompiled libraries
+- jasper is excluded from this initial integration
+- openjpeg is included as a git submodule and compiled from unmodified source code
+- libaec is included as a git submodule and compiled from unmodified source code
+- g2c included as a git submodule and compiled from unmodified source code

 ## Data Citation
 Data used with the GFS Data Explorer is sourced from the NOAA Global Forecast System (GFS), accessed from the AWS Open Data Registry.